**NEW** Please keep in mind all information pertaining to CPGCB applies with CACCF. Thank you!

 - Canadian and International applicants are welcome to apply for certification

 - Please email us below to request an application

 - Complete your application and submit with a partial fee of $100 (non-refundable)

 - A committee of certified members will review your application and notify you of your results within eight weeks.

 - Upon written approval of acceptance, the balance of $200 is required.

 - Following receipt of payment, you will receive your certification certificate by mail, and will be legally entitled to use the Canadian Problem Gambling Certification, CPGC designation.

 - Initial approval certifies a counsellor for a two-year period.
 To ensure problem gambling counsellors stay current in their profession, all Canadian Problem

-- Gambling Counsellors must meet the Re-Certification Criteria every two years to maintain their certification status.
+- Gambling Counsellors must meet the Re-Certification Criteria to maintain their certification status.